ari/gradle-release-plugin/README.md

   }

   dependencies {
-    classpath 'ish.gradle:gradle-release-plugin:2.0'
+    classpath 'au.com.ish.gradle:release:2.0'
   }
 }

 apply plugin: 'release'
-release {
-  failOnSnapshotDependencies = true
-  scm = 'git'
-}

 version = release.projectVersion
 ````

 Most of the above is self-explanatory.
 Include the buildscript section to pull this plugin into your project.
-Apply the plugin, and then configure it by defining a handful of properties.
-The complete set of options looks like this:
+Apply the plugin, and set your project version to the version extracted from your version control system.
+You can pass further properties like this:

 ````
 release {